DIY Newborn Photos at Home: Tips, Props and Poses

 The other editing software I have learned to love is Photoshop!

-I have filmed a short newborn photo editing tutorial in photoshop for you watch below if you’re interested to learn how!
+I have filmed a short newborn photo editing tutorial in Photoshop for you watch below if you’re interested to learn how!

 Frame and Hang

 If you follow all of these DIY newborn photography tips, you are sure to capture some cherished and timeless photos of your baby at home.
+See how to make your own tree of life breastfeeding photo next!

 The hardest thing left to do is choose which photos you want to hang and frame to display in your home.